- Computers & Software

 - Click on it to log in and start troubleshooting the corrupted account.

-2. Enable Administrator Account without the Windows DVD
+2. Enable Administrator Account Without Windows DVD

 You can also enable the administrator account without owning a copy of Windows operating system.
 However, you should know the password to the active but inaccessible user account.